CytronTechnologies/CytronMotorDriver/README.md

 # Arduino Library for Cytron Motor Drivers
-This library provides functions to control Cytron Motor Drivers.
+This library provides functions to control Cytron Motor Drivers.<br>
+The examples only show how to drive a single motor for simplicity.<br>
+For multi channels motor driver, all channels work the same way.<br>

 Please refer to the example list below for all the compatible motor drivers.

 ### 1. PWM_DIR